 One of the most widespread ways of getting infected is still deception – through social engineering techniques to make people download and install malicious code onto their computers themselves, without realising what they are doing.

-Various software programs are available to help Internet users to recognise these different forms of attack based on social engineering.
+Various software programs are available to help Internet users to recognise these different forms of attacks based on social engineering.
 For example, there is the browser add-on WOT (Web Of Trust), which warns people when they visit a website with a poor reputation.
 Users should also pay heed to warnings provided by search engines or their own browser when they warn against viewing a given page.

 Drive-by-download is a method of infecting computers using malicious code, exploiting the technical vulnerabilities of the browser.
 Users are tricked into downloading malicious code which, unbeknownst to the user, attempts to exploit vulnerabilities in the browser and automatically infect the machine.